derushio/ItnavCoronaSDKBootcamp/breakoutSample/allCode.md

 blocks = {}

 function deleteBlock(index)
-    -- Ignore when there is no block if (blocks[index] == nil) then
+    -- Ignore when there are no blocks if (blocks[index] == nil) then
-        -- return is an instruction to terminate the function here return
+        -- return is an command to stop the function here return
     end

-    -- removeSelf() is a function to delete myself from the screen blocks[index]:removeSelf()
+    -- removeSelf() is a function to delete itself from the screen blocks[index]:removeSelf()
-    -- Since it is not displayed anymore, assign nil which means nothing blocks[index] = nil
+    -- Since it is not displayed anymore, assign nil which means empty blocks[index] = nil
-    -- I deleted one block, so let's set `numBlocks` to `-1` . numBlocks = numBlocks - 1
+    -- We deleted one block, so let's set `numBlocks` to `-1` . numBlocks = numBlocks - 1
 end